yalvarez08/Solo-project-app/README.md

 # Casalogue App

 This project is a full-stack CRUD application I created in a 2-week duration.
 The name of this app is Casalogue.
 It is a home maintenance task manager for homeowners who need help organizing and keeping track of home-related upkeep tasks.
 Users can create an account and once logged in, they are able to create tasks, create reminders, edit tasks, update tasks as 'completed', and delete tasks/reminders.
-In essence, the purpose of this app is to help alleviate the stress and difficulty that often comes with maintaining the condition of one's property.
+In essence, the purpose of this app is to help alleviate the stress and difficulty that often comes with maintaining the condition of one's property.🏡

+The live deployed version of this app can be accessed here : https://casalogue-1fda5eba2eba.herokuapp.com/#/login

 ## Getting Started